Lambertyubin/conversation-api/README.md

 ### 2.2 Database schema

-Here's the schema that represents our database tables N/B: this is only be visible on github, not on gitfront
+Here's the schema that represents our database tables.

+- N/B: this is only be visible on github, not on gitfront

 ![db-schema drawio](https://github.com/Lambertyubin/conversation-api/assets/51297126/86ff7a15-9230-4e8f-8d08-8e93560345fa)